 The term ‘period of heightened sensitivity’ is used to describe the period immediately before elections or referendums when specific restrictions on communications activity are in place.
 The terms ‘pre-election period’ and 'purdah’ are also used.

-The Association of Police and Crime Commissioners (APCC) has issued a document which gives guidance to police and crime commissioners and their offices about the handling of the sensitive period prior to local and general elections in England and Wales– commonly referred to as ‘purdah’.
+The Association of Police and Crime Commissioners (APCC) has issued guidance to Police and Crime Commissioners (PCCs) and their offices about the handling of purdah.
+To read the guidance in full, download it here Pre-election Period (Purdah) Guidance.

-- The Code of Practice on Local Authority Resources prevents the use of public resources for party political purposes, which includes both the staff of the PCC and force, and the facilities and equipment of the OPCC/force (the Cabinet Office Guidance at Annex B also contains some helpful pointers to what might be considered inappropriate use of public resources).
+- The Code of Practice on Local Authority Resources prevents the use of public resources for party political purposes, which includes both the staff of the PCC and the police force, and the facilities and equipment of the OPCC/force